 - Complaint: Adds a Product Quality Complaint

-When you add an event, Vault attempts to auto-code terms terms with exact matches to a MedDRA dictionary term or synonym.
+When you add an event, Vault attempts to auto-code terms with exact matches to a MedDRA dictionary term or synonym.
 If Vault finds a match, the item is underlined in the panel.
 Hover over the underlined item to view details in a hovercard.

 Manage Events